codica2/timebot/docs.md

                   "id": "82",
                   "type": "teams",
                   "attributes": {
-                    "name": "Shrimply Pibbles",
+                    "name": "Mr. Needful",
-                    "description": "Oh yeah, If you think my Rick is Dead, then he is alive.
-If you think you're safe, then he's coming for you."
+                    "description": "I like what you got."
                   },
                   "relationships": {
                     "projects": {